Teach Remote lab lessons

 Minterm.
 A *minterm* is a single AND (product) term built from all the inputs — each input appears once, plain or negated — that is 1 for exactly one row of the truth table.
 For three inputs there are eight minterms, one per row.
 Row 1 is C=0, B=0, A=1, so its minterm is (~C & ~B & A): this product is 1 only when C=0, B=0, and A=1, and 0 everywhere else.

 Canonical sum of products (SOP).
 To build F, OR together the minterm of every row where F=1.
-Because each minterm is 1 for exactly its own row, the OR is 1 on precisely the F=1 rows and 0 elsewhere — which is exactly F. The four F=1 rows (1, 3, 4, 6) give:
+Because each minterm is 1 for exactly its own row, the OR is 1 on precisely the F=1 rows and 0 elsewhere.
+Use the truth table above to write the four minterms for F yourself.
+Do not skip the full form: you will test it on the board before you test the reduced form.

 Minimizing with a Karnaugh map.
 A *K-map* is the truth table redrawn so that physically adjacent cells differ in exactly one input.
 When two adjacent 1s sit next to each other, the variable that *changes* between them does not matter for that pair and can be dropped, leaving a smaller term.
-Group the four F=1 minterms into two pairs:
+The diagram below marks the four 1 cells and shows two possible groups.
+Your job is to read each group: identify which input stays fixed, which input changes, and what product term remains.

-Does B appear in the minimal expression F = A ^ C?
-Explain what its absence tells you about how F depends on its three inputs.
-Then find — on your own — two truth-table rows that differ only in B, and give their row numbers and F values to confirm it.
+Does any input variable disappear from your minimal expression?
+Explain what that tells you about how F depends on its three inputs.
+Then find two truth-table rows that differ only in that variable, and give their row numbers and F values to confirm your claim.

 Build it: canonical SOP, then the minimal form